- A tribute to Middle Earth -

-In a second time, I still had in mind the numerous bugged or outdated great themes I downloaded when I browsed LotroInterface.
+In a second time, one or two month later, I still had in mind the numerous bugged or outdated great themes I downloaded when I browsed LotroInterface.
 I wanted to be able to run them in game as well as if they were updated yesterday !

-That's how came the idea to display their toolbar as tribute add-on within JRR
+That's how came the idea to display their toolbar as tribute add-on within the JRR

 In a third time, on JRR

-v2, since I was more familiar with skin coding, I decided to deliver full versions of some add-ons, freely adapted for a JRR
+v2, since I was more familiar with skin coding, I decided to deliver full versions of some skins, freely adapted for a JRR

 This means if you like a JRR

 theme, you could prefer (or not) its original release.
-It's a matter of taste.
+It's only a matter of taste.

 resolution of 1024 pixels width and 768 pixels height is required, 1440X900 or higher is highly recommended.